Aim for a career with astronomical possibilities.

 Interested in research?
 The program’s strong ties to Waterloo’s Institute for Quantum Computing give you plenty of opportunities to get involved in research.
 Meanwhile, if you opt for co-op, you’ll gain valuable résumé-building experience on your work terms.

-Once you complete your degree, you’ll have what it takes to succeed at graduate school or launch directly into a career in fields like aerospace, remote sensing, or astrophysics.
+Once you complete your degree, you’ll have what it takes to succeed at graduate school or to launch directly into a career in fields like aerospace, astrophysics, or remote sensing.